 - Create a worker pool (or pools) per local data center or cloud provider.
 For example, if you have a data center in Omaha and are using AWS, you’d have two worker pools, one for your Omaha data center and another for AWS.

-- Create virtual machines and install tentacles as workers for each worker pool.
+If you cannot use Kubernetes, create virtual machines and install tentacles as workers for each worker pool.
 For redundancy, we recommend a minimum of two (2) workers per worker pool.
-Install any required software on each worker.
-Consider leveraging execution containers.
+Install any required software on each worker. - Consider leveraging execution containers.
+If you use Kubernetes worker, these containers will run as pods on a cluster.
+If you use virtual machines, the containers will run in Docker.

 - Change your deployment and runbook processes to target the appropriate worker pool.
 You can leverage worker pool variables to change worker pools per environment.
 Ensure all deployments and runbooks work as expected.